dbernhard-0x7CD/simple-reaction-daemon/README.md

 # Configuration

-The service is configured by so called **target files** in `/etc/srd/` (with arbitrary name) which follow the following format:
+The service is configured by so called **target files** in `/etc/srd/NAME.conf` (with arbitrary name) which follow the following format:
-They can be dependent on eachother by configuring *depends*.
+They can be dependent on eachother by configuring `depends`.

 ```
 # destination IP